Followers of Messiah have the wonderful benefit of guidance from the heavenly Father by His Holy Spirit.

 Walking in humility can be a struggle.

 The carnal nature seeks to maintain its identity and independence!
-But our spirit yearns to be humble, honourable, and acceptable to Yahuwah Elohim [the LORD God].
+But our spirit yearns to be humble, gracious, and acceptable to Yahuwah Elohim [the Hebrew name for the LORD God].

-demand for preeminence, and our spirit’s deepest desire to maintain a humble and contrite spirit before Yahuwah, our Creator (Isaiah 57:15; Matthew 26:41).
+demand for preeminence, and our spirit’s deepest desire to maintain a humble and contrite spirit before Yahuwah, our Creator (Isaiah 57:15 and Matthew 26:41).

 Dependence on God

-If we are not willing to live our life in dependence on God and on His Word, then we are fooling ourselves in thinking we are humble.
+If we are not willing to live our life in dependence on God and on His written Word (including the ‘little things’), then we are fooling ourselves in thinking we are humble.